lucasvanlierop/website/source/_posts/2018-02-02-deploying-dockerized-applications-via-an-ssh-tunnel.md

 ## Step 4: deploying with `docker stack deploy`

-Once an SSH tunnel has been established Docker can use it to deploy the stack to a remote Swarm node:
+Once a SSH tunnel has been established Docker can use it to deploy the stack to a remote Swarm node:

 ```bash
 DOCKER_STACK_FILE={path/to/docker-compose.yml}